Become a Volunteer

 TAKE PART

-The Royal Liverpool University Hospital Clinical Research Facility primarily conducts Clinical Trials with small numbers of healthy volunteers or patients.
-The information gathered from these smaller clinical trials is then used to plan the later stage clinical trials involving larger numbers of participants; these can take place in many sites around the world.
-All of this information is then collected and reviewed prior to a licence being granted to allow doctors to prescribe to their patients.
+The Clinical Research Facility runs clinical trials with small numbers of healthy volunteers or patients.
+The information from these smaller clinical trials is utilised to run the next stage of larger trials.
+These trials can take place in sites across the world.
+This results in enough information for a decision whether to allow the trial drug to be licenced and prescribed.

 Unit Equipment